devforth/adminforth/adminforth/documentation/docs/tutorial/03-Customization/08-pageInjections.md

 * `config.customization.globalInjections.header`
 * `config.customization.globalInjections.sidebar`
+* `config.customization.globalInjections.sidebarTop` — renders inline at the very top of the sidebar, on the same row with the logo/brand name.
+If the logo is hidden via `showBrandLogoInSidebar: false`, this area expands to the whole row width.
 * `config.customization.globalInjections.everyPageBottom`

 Unlike `userMenu`, `header` and `sidebar` injections, `everyPageBottom` will be added to the bottom of every page even when user is not logged in.